 These activists are pushing a radical agenda claiming that the solution to these children’s distress is to push experimental, life-altering drugs and surgeries that prevent healthy puberty, radically alter the child’s hormonal balance, remove healthy external or internal organs and body parts, and inflict potentially permanent sterilization.

-This, despite the fact that there has been no demonstrable benefit from such extreme measures.
-And despite multiple studies showing that if young children who experience gender dysphoria are allowed to mature naturally, the large majority of them grow out of their gender dysphoria during the course of puberty.
+Activists have intensified this push despite the fact that there has been no demonstrable benefit from such extreme measures—and despite multiple studies showing that if young children who experience gender dysphoria are allowed to mature naturally, the large majority of them grow out of their gender dysphoria by the time they become adults.

 In response, European nations such as England and Sweden are turning away from hormonal interventions that disrupt the natural maturation of children, and states like Alabama are passing commonsense laws that prohibit these dangerous, unproven, and unnecessary medical procedures for minors.
-But activists and interest groups are suing Alabama, claiming the right to perform these procedures on children.
-So Alliance Defending Freedom has come alongside the Alabama Attorney General’s Office in defending its law.
+But activists and interest groups, along with the Biden administration, sued Alabama, claiming the right to perform these procedures on children.
+So Alliance Defending Freedom worked alongside the Alabama Attorney General’s Office to defend the state’s law.

 What is Alabama Senate Bill 184?